jasreddy/translator_agent-/README.md

 ### Step 5: Use the Agent

 Go to the **Frontend UI at [http://localhost:3000/](http://localhost:3000/)** and start a new chat.
 Ask it to perform a translation.
-The Master Agent will now see your running `gemini_translator` tool and delegate the task to it.
+The Master Agent will now see your running `translate_text` tool and delegate the task to it.

 **Example Prompts:**

 - "Translate 'it's raining cats and dogs' from English to French."
 - "How do you say 'this is a piece of cake' in Spanish?"
 - "What is 'Wie geht es Ihnen?' in English?"

-Enjoy your intelligent translator!